 This little ritual should be performed before the begining of the half-month of Isa (normally 28th November but you can check the runic astrology page for the exact date).
 At this point the solidifying force of this rune will set the course of the coming year – ready for birthing at the Winter Solstice when the rune Jera is at its peak.

 Preparing for the future

 You may also like to do a rune reading at this time to identify your own personal strengths and points of weakness/ personal challenges within the coming year.
 The reading may affirm the strengths you have already pinpointed or it may reveal other strengths you weren’t even aware you had.
 The reading uses the ‘mother’ form of the Hagalaz rune which comes from the Younger Futhark and Armanen rune systems.
 Because I like to have it all I work with the Elder Futhark as a repository of power for all the later rune systems (I know some of you may not like that but it works for me).
-The mother rune form of Hagalaz looks like an x with an additonal horizontal line through the centre which forms a six pointed star.
+The mother rune form of Hagalaz looks like an x with an additional horizontal line through the centre forming a six pointed star.
 Incidentally, the six-pointed star shape is reminiscent of the roots and branches of a tree shooting up and down – this links the mother rune in with Yggdrasil and Ymir who, as an hermaphrodite, was both the mother and father of creation.